dsopas/MindAPI/MindAPI.md

     - Content-Type request header
     - Access-control-expose-headers in the response header
   - gRPC messages are encoded using Protobuf, which is binary
+- Webhooks
+  - Event-driven APIs that send information or perform a specific function in response to a trigger (e.g. time of the day, clicking a button, receiving a form submission)

 #### Documentation
 - <https://smartbear.com/blog/soap-vs-rest-whats-the-difference/>
 - <https://www.odata.org/documentation/>